Financial-Times/origami-image-service/README.md

 ## Trouble-Shooting

 We've outlined some common issues that can occur in the running of the Image Service:

+### My Integration Tests are failing or running too long

+We implemented redis caching to track image hostnames, but Heroku will change database URLs from time to time and you might need to update `REDIS_URL` in doppler in `CI` config to run integration tests successfully.

 ### Requesting a PNG but being returned a JPG, why is that?